 If you arrive outside of these hours, you will be asked to park in the volunteer parking lot until the gates are open when you can be properly parked.

-Pit Stalls can be reserved through racer registration.
+Pit Stalls can be reserved by members through racer registration.
 Once payment is made on the stall it is yours for the season.

 Due to space limitations, in the pit area we will be limiting each race vehicle to ONE support vehicle that can be parked in the pit area.
 All other vehicles will be parked in either the overflow parking (space permitting) or in the volunteer parking areas.
 We ask your co-operation in this as we are very limited for space.
 So don't put your tools in your buddy's truck expecting him to park with you unless it’s your support vehicle.
 It would be much easier for everyone involved if you bring just the one support vehicle and your race car.
 Cars that do not pass tech will not be allowed to park in the pit area.